aykutalparslan/Ferrite/README.md

 - TL Serialization/Deserialization
 - auth, account, users, contacts, photos, upload, help, langpack namespaces have been implemented to some extend

+## Roadmap

+Development is currently focused on getting the Android application to run in a stable state and the planned order steps to achive that are:
+- All settings screens should work on the Android application
+- Contacts related features should work as expected
+- Phone calls.
+- Basic messaging
+- Groups and channels

+After the Android application is working as expected the development will focus on the iOS application

 ## License

 Project Ferrite is licensed under GNU AGPL-3.0